- Our Vision

 We are thrilled to welcome storyteller, author, and cultural geographer, Dr. Carolyn Finney, as our keynote speaker.
 She is deeply interested in issues related to identity, difference, creativity, and resilience.
 She is helping to define a new vision of conservation that will carry us into the future, one that requires the cooperation and participation of all people.
 The Chicago Freedom School will lead facilitated discussions directly following the keynote for attendees to delve deeper into the issues, ideas and messages presented by Dr. Finney.
 See Dr. Finney's website or biography.
 Photo by Michael Estrada.

 Facilitated Breakout Discussions (10:30am-11:30am)

-Led by facilitation experts the Chicago Freedom School, these honest and constructive conversations about issues of justice, equity, diversity and inclusion in the conservation community and enable attendees from all backgrounds to be able to share their perspectives in a brave space.
+The day begins with facilitation experts the Chicago Freedom School, whose honest and constructive conversations about issues of justice, equity, diversity and inclusion in the conservation community and enable attendees from all backgrounds to be able to share their perspectives in a brave space.
 To ensure that all feel welcome, comfortable, and challenged, we offer three affinity groups for you to select from.
 Read about affinity groups in Tolerance magazine and the Children’s Day School Affinity Groups FAQs.

-1. People of the Global Majority Affinity Group: A space for people of color/of the global majority (Black, Indigenous, Latinx, Asian Pacific Islanders, etc).
-This group is not appropriate for people who solely identify as white to attend.
+1. People of the Global Majority: A space for people of color/of the global majority (Black, Indigenous, Latinx, Asian Pacific Islanders, etc).

-2. White-Ally Affinity Group: A space for white identified participants looking to connect with other white people committed to supporting racial justice and equity in the environmental field.
+2. White-Allies: A space to connect with others committed to supporting racial justice and equity in the environmental field (white).

 Lunch Activities (11:30am-12:50pm)